linkthehylian/UNoVSync/README.md

 ### - Can I get banned for using this?

-No, all modifications I (myself) and Exile have made are local changes and only affect you.
+No, all modifications I (myself) and ExiMichi have made are local changes and only affect you.

 ### - When do you roll out updates for the mod?